Our Team

 Ken Chlouber, Founder

-Ken went on to serve 10 years as a Colorado State Representative & 8 years as a Colorado Senator.
-Ken is a 14-time finisher of the LT100 Run & completed in over 30 burro races, many with his long-time burro Mort.
+Ken later served 10 years as a Colorado State Representative and 8 years as a State Senator.
+He is a 14-time finisher of the LT100 Run and has competed in more than 30 burro races.

 Veronica Rimbert, Executive Director